Should you have an oral or written contract?

-Duration and method of renewal or termination
+- Duration and method of renewal or termination

-Compensation and benefits: hourly or salaried; salary versus commission; fringe benefits
+- Compensation and benefits: hourly or salaried; salary versus commission; fringe benefits

-Effect of disability
+- Effect of disability

-Method of revolving disputes: litigation versus alternative dispute resolution
+- Method of revolving disputes: litigation versus alternative dispute resolution

-Covenant not to compete—If an employer’s business involves giving its employees know-how and training through substantial effort and training, the employer may find it useful to include a non-competition clause in order to avoid training employees only to have them “jump ship” and work for a competitor.
+- Covenant not to compete—If an employer’s business involves giving its employees know-how and training through substantial effort and training, the employer may find it useful to include a non-competition clause in order to avoid training employees only to have them “jump ship” and work for a competitor.
 The effects of such clauses, however, are limited by state law.

 - Non-solicitation—This clause would prohibit a former employee from “raiding” his former employer’s staff and hiring its employees for another employer.

-Non-disclosure agreement—If an employer’s business involves the creation or use of intellectual property or trade secrets, the employer should also consider having its employees sign a nondisclosure agreement to minimize the risk of disclosure of such information to competitors.
+- Non-disclosure agreement—If an employer’s business involves the creation or use of intellectual property or trade secrets, the employer should also consider having its employees sign a nondisclosure agreement to minimize the risk of disclosure of such information to competitors.

 Compensation and other benefits

-Hourly employees—Federal and state laws regulate employer’s activities in setting the hours certain types of employees work and their rates of pay.
+- Hourly employees—Federal and state laws regulate employer’s activities in setting the hours certain types of employees work and their rates of pay.
 This includes:

-minimum wages for regular and overtime hours
+- minimum wages for regular and overtime hours

-the number and duration of breaks
+- the number and duration of breaks

 - Exempt (salaried) employees—The wage and hour laws and regulations that apply to hourly workers do not generally apply to salaried (exempt) employees, but an employer must take care to avoid wrongly classifying an employee as exempt or treating a properly classified exempt (salaried) employee as if he or she were an hourly employee.